 What to look for: Tasks that do and do not require writing to sources.
 Calculate a percentage of aligned tasks (i.e., the number of tasks that require writing to sources compared with the total number of tasks).
-Look also for materials that support teachers in planning and engaging students in discussions around grade-level topics and texts that students have studied and researched in advanced.
+Look also for materials that support teachers in planning and engaging students in discussions around grade-level topics and texts.